Finding Aids

 Biographical History

 William Cary Sanger (1853-1921) was an American military man and government official.
-A native of New York, he graduated from Harvard University (1874) and had a lengthy military career; among his other positions, he served as Assistant Secretary of War (1901-1903) under Benjamin Root.
+He served as US Assistant Secretary of War from 1901-1903.

 Return to top